-His Highness Sheikh Mohammad Bin Rashid Al Maktoum has launched government plans called UAE Centennial 2071, in which he aims to make the UAE the best country in the world over the next five decades.
+His Highness Sheikh Mohammad Bin Rashid Al Maktoum has launched government plans called UAE Centennial 2071, through which he aims to make the UAE the best country in the world over the next five decades.
 Leaders will achieve this goal by developing knowledge, supporting science and research, and involving their youth in leadership training.
 This is an extension of Sheikh Mohammed’s UAE Vision 2021 which has similar objectives.

 INTERNATIONAL & REGIONAL ISSUES

-The UAE has been deeply engaged in the war in Yemen.
-They entered the war in March 2015 together with a Saudi led coalition with the aim to combat the extremist opposition, help the nation reach political stabilization and restore President Abdrabbuh Mansour Hadi and his government.
-The war is ongoing and Houthi rebels are still controlling Sanaa, the capital of Yemen.
-The participating countries of the coalition have begun to go in different directions.
-While Saudi Arabia and the UAE are concerned about Iranian influence in the Gulf, the Emirates are also guided by other geostrategic interests.
+The UAE has been engaged in the war in Yemen since 2015 when they entered the conflict in March as part of a Saudi-led coalition with the aim of combating the opposition Houthi movement, helping the country reach political stabilization, and restoring President Abdrabbuh Mansour Hadi and his government.
+The war is ongoing and Houthi rebels control Sanaa, the capital city.
+The participating countries of the coalition have have a variety of reasons for their involvement.
+Saudi Arabia and the UAE are concerned about Iranian influence in the Gulf.
+The Emirates are also guided by other geostrategic interests.
 Beginning in early 2018, the UAE began backing southern separatists whose goal is to re-establish a distinct southern Yemen state.
-The separatists are opposed to a united Yemen led by Hadi, which seemingly contradicts the objective of the Saudi led coalition.
+The separatists are opposed to a united Yemen led by Hadi, which seemingly contradicts the objective of the Saudi-led coalition.
 However, by supporting this group through arms and funding, the UAE could gain access to and influence over important and lucrative waterways that could be used for transporting gas and oil.
 The UAE has also been involved in providing humanitarian aid and emergency assistance to the Yemeni population.